-Community Projects and Collaboration
+Community Collaborations and Research

 The Center of Healthy Aging and Innovation (CHAI) is committed to facilitating vibrant, effective partnerships between CHAI faculty, students, and staff and our many Community Partners.
 One way we do this is by linking our Community Partners with faculty, students and resources at the UMN for joint projects that can advance health equity and have a positive impact on the lives of older adults.